adam-maj/robotics/README.md

 > [!NOTE]
 >
-> Skild has probably accomplished impressive state-of-the-art results analogous to what Physical Intelligence has demonstrated with their pre-training + fine-tuning approach, though they are likely to have achieved a more advanced level of generalization.
+> Skild has probably accomplished impressive state-of-the-art results analogous to what Physical Intelligence has demonstrated with their pre-training + fine-tuning approach.
 >
+> In their [Forbes fundraising announcement](https://archive.ph/oz6ii), they suggest that "the robots using Skild’s AI models also demonstrated 'emergent capabilities' — entirely new abilities they weren’t taught.
+These are often simple, like recovering an object that slips out of hand or rotating an object."
+>
-> We don't have any way to know this since they haven't publicly released results yet.
+> This also suggests a level of generalization that is unlikely to be beyond what Physical Intelligence has demonstrated, though we don't have any way to know this since they haven't publicly released results yet.

 <br />